travelping/tetrapak/README.md

 -------------------------------------------------------------------------

-You can start a new project with a simple sceleton.
+You can start a new project with a simple skeleton.

     tetrapak new -app new_app
     == new ===========================